 The idea adopted by The Belvedere, a 400-odd year-old former ballroom in Holland Park, is to transport you out of the chaos of London while remaining in the middle of it.
 Haute European food is just one of the ways they do that.

 This restaurant looking over Clapham Common is a neighbourhood favourite.
-One can see why – the owners are a lovely bunch, and with their effortless service contribute to an atmosphere difficult to match.
+One can see why – the owners are a lovely bunch and their effortless service contributes to an atmosphere difficult to match.

 Festa sul Prato, Deptford

 Festa has become a favourite amongst the Folkestone Gardens community.
 Probably because it’s generous in every sense of the word, from the staff’s naturally kind demeanours to the size of the ‘New London’ and Italian-oriented portions.